steedos/steedos-platform/README.md

 Hard-coded applications are a thing of the past; customization is the flair of the season.

 You need flexible applications that can be tailor-made as per your business needs without the need for high-level programming skills.
 That is why Steedos Metadata is so powerful.
-Metadata is what transforms Salesforce from a simple database into an entire platform.
+Metadata is what transforms Steedos from a simple database into an entire platform.

 ## Steedos Metadata Types